mark-mcdermott/xin/docs/llm/root-context.md

-You are an agent working on Olite, a lightweight desktop note-taking and journaling application for macOS.
+You are an agent working on Xin, a lightweight desktop note-taking and journaling application for macOS.
-Olite is inspired by Obsidian but streamlined for a specific workflow: daily notes with tag-based views and integrated blog publishing.
+Xin is inspired by Obsidian but streamlined for a specific workflow: daily notes with tag-based views and integrated blog publishing.
 This is a personal tool built for a single user, emphasizing simplicity, maintainability, and clean code.
 The app uses Electron, Node.js, Vite, and modern JavaScript/TypeScript patterns.
 Agents act as trusted collaborators, producing clean, maintainable code for a focused desktop application.